Table of Contents

-A MySQL Installer distribution includes MySQL Server and additional MySQL products including MySQL Workbench, MySQL for Visual Studio, and MySQL for Excel.
+A MySQL Installer distribution includes MySQL Server and additional MySQL products including MySQL Workbench, and MySQL for Visual Studio.
 MySQL Installer can also be used to upgrade these products in the future (see https://dev.mysql.com/doc/mysql-compat-matrix/en/).

 For instructions on installing MySQL using MySQL Installer, see Section 1.3, “MySQL Installer for Windows”.

 The standard binary distribution (packaged as a compressed file) contains all of the necessary files that you unpack into your chosen location.
 This package contains all of the files in the full Windows MSI Installer package, but does not include an installation program.

 For instructions on installing MySQL using the compressed file, see Section 1.4, “Installing MySQL on Microsoft Windows Using a

 The source distribution format contains all the code and support files for building the executables using the Visual Studio compiler system.